eclectic-coding/rails_shop_app/README.md

 Project ToDo Notes

 ## Products
+- [X] Product images as responsive and square
+- [X] Product Card title as one line
+- [ ] Add breadcrumbs
-- Only admin can create and delete products
+- [ ] Only admin can create and delete products
-- Create alphanumeric stock id number when admin creates
+- [ ] Create alphanumeric stock id number when admin creates